 4. Sorry by Justin Bieber - covered by The Vamps

 You could make a very strong case, as indeed we did, that it was Bieber who pulled off the comeback of the year, not Adele.
 He dominated the top of the charts in November and December, having three songs in the top four two weeks running.
-Just one of the No.1s from his Purpose album was Sorry, here wonderfully covered by The Vamps.
+Sorry was just one of the No.1s from his album Purpose and it's wonderfully covered here by The Vamps.

 5. Take Me to Church by Hozier - covered by Demi Lovato